 Before proceeding, you must know that the registry is a sensitive database.
 This means that even a single punctuation error can damage your computer.

-So, you should only go ahead with the steps only when you are absolutely confident that you can follow the instructions down to the smallest detail.
+So, you should only go ahead with the steps when you are absolutely confident that you can follow the instructions down to the smallest detail.

 Otherwise, you should just ask a professional to do this for you.

-Better still, be sure to backup your registry using the steps below:
+Better still, be sure to back up your registry using the steps below:

-• Launch the Run dialog box using the Win + R shortcut keys, type Regedit and hit Enter.
+• Launch the Run dialog box using the Win + R shortcut keys, type regedit, and hit Enter.

 • Select Yes on the prompt.

-• Click File -> Export.
+• Click File > Export.

-• Choose where to save the registry backup, assign the file an appropriate name like RegBackup, and select All under the Export range.
+• Choose where to save the registry backup, assign the file an appropriate name like RegBackup, and select All under Export range.

 • Finally, click Save.